The Cayman Islands are world-renowned for their incredible underwater scenery, particularly the beautiful coral reefs and array of colourful fish.

 On This Page

 The Cayman Islands continues to receive global recognition.
-In the 2022 Scuba Diving Magazine Readers Choice Awards, Cayman appeared at number one for wreck diving and wall diving and in the top five for best overall for scuba diving, macro life, shore diving, beginner diving, advanced diving, photography, health of marine environment and cave, cavern and grotto diving in the Caribbean and Atlantic zone.
-Some of Cayman's dive operators and resorts also received awards for a variety of accomplishments in the lists of the best scuba diving operators and scuba diving resorts in the world.
+In the 2023 Scuba Diving Magazine Readers Choice Awards, Cayman appeared in the top five for best wreck diving, big animals, shore diving, wall diving, advanced diving, photography, and cave, cavern and grotto diving in the Caribbean and Atlantic region.
+Some of Cayman's dive operators and resorts also received awards for best scuba diving operators and best diving resorts in the world.

-On a more positive note, the 2022 PADI Women's Dive Day invited divers to take part in an underwater scavenger hunt while not only celebrating women in diving but also raising money and awareness for breast cancer.
-The event raised over CI$11,000 and attracted more than 120 participants locally as well as support and donations from the dive community overseas.
-The PADI Women’s Dive Day occurs annually on the third Saturday of July and raises money for the Breast Cancer Foundation.
+On a more positive note, the 2023 PADI Women's Dive Day invited divers to take part in an underwater scavenger hunt.
+The event raised US$8,200 and attracted more than 120 participants locally, as well as support and donations from the dive community overseas.
+The PADI Women’s Dive Day occurs annually on the third Saturday of July and celebrates women in diving, while raising money and awareness for breast cancer and the Breast Cancer Foundation.

 8 Reasons to Dive Cayman